arunpersaud/TagOrganizer/README.md

 - Merge tags (i.e., if we have a tag with a typo and want to merge it with another tag, can be done manually already by selecting one tag, adding the other and then deleting the first tag)
-- Duplicate detection (on filename and on image data)
+- Duplicate detection (on image data)
-- Clean up the database
+- Option to clean up the database
 - update db (hashes, timestamp, etc) when adding images (currently one needs to run the appropiate tasks)
+- Ability to set time manually in db (also in file?)
+- Ability to set geolocation manually in db (also in file?): pop up map with same location as current map, use double click on map to select location
+- Suggest/Autotag faces automatically, key to show detected faces, store models in a new table in the db
+- Suggest/Autotag geolocation by calculating a mean/std for each
+  existing geotag